 Beware of transfer-on-breach clauses

-The most important clause to watch out for is the transfer on breach clause.
-This provision transfers the game’s intellectual property rights from the developer to the publisher when the contract is terminated as a result of a breach of the developer.
+One of the most important clauses to watch out for is the transfer-on-breach clause.
+This provision transfers the game’s intellectual property rights from the developer to the publisher if the contract is terminated due to a breach by the developer.

-The idea behind this clause is that it allows the publisher to finish the game and release it, in order to recoup their investments.
-However, the consequences of these clauses are very severe, as you effectively lose the rights to your game.
-Therefore, these clauses require a lot of attention to prevent abusive practices.
+The idea behind this clause is that it allows the publisher to finish and release the game in order to recoup their investment.
+However, the consequences are very severe: the developer effectively loses the rights to their game.

 Before you sign: summary and next steps